-Students cope with new school policies and other changes
+Students cope with new school policies and changes

-District 204 has introduced various new policies for the 2024-2025 school year that have sparked conversations among students.
+District 204 has introduced various new policies for the 2024-2025 school year that have sparked student conversations.
 The list consists of policies such as “bell to bell no cell”, the new freshman lunch schedule, the introduction of AI, color-coded hallway passes, and only three students being allowed to use the bathroom at a time.

-These brand-new policies have impacted students as well as staff.
+These brand-new policies have impacted students and staff.
 Students have many thoughts and opinions on these new changes around the school.

 Metea Valley administration emphasized the need for students to stay engaged in classes through the “bell to bell, no cell” school policy.
 This new phone policy attempts to eliminate distractions to help teachers set clear classroom expectations during the 2024-2025 school year